Jakeisthesnake/Moveit_drake_adapter/README.md

 With that said, right now I am trying to modify the motion planning pipeline tutorial to use a pendulum that includes moveit_drake's toppra trajectory adapter.
 The issue I am currently facing seems to be some sort of mutex deadon in current_state_monitor during the constructor for the moveit_cpp node.

 Ok, the side quest issue of the day is getting a traceback at the spot where the deadlock seems to be happening.
 I have bumped into this while trying to get a traceback so you all could see where my issue is.

+Side quest postponed.
+Moveit doesn't want to build with `--cmake-args -DCMAKE_BUILD_TYPE=Debug`.
+(To be fair, I have hardly any experience with gdb, let alone gdb and large projects.)

+Anyways, the line where things hang is:
+In moveit_cpp.cpp,
+bool MoveItCpp::loadPlanningSceneMonitor(const PlanningSceneMonitorOptions& options) {
+...
+return planning_scene_monitor_->getStateMonitor()->waitForCurrentState(node_->now(),
+                                                                           options.wait_for_initial_state_timeout);
+...
+}

+waitForCurrentState() is in current_state_monitor.cpp.
+I have tried adding logging statements whenever the lock gets grabbed, but it seems that nothing grabs the lock before this is line runs.
+So I have no idea why it hangs.

+I found the following issue, but I haven't figured out how to use the answer.